bobshafer/project-norebo-plus/README.md

 One is: the idea of communicating sequential processes, where each process is a node in a network of oberon RISC5 machines (virtual or real).
 To play with that idea would be relatively simple, given a norebo, and shell scripts.
+(For this, the VMs should have each have their own Oberon filesystems (each image being in a file - the original Project Oberon VM does this too; I haven't implemented this idea yet).

 But more so: writing "real-world" Oberon modules, things that can actually be used in the modern world.
-I'm not entirely sure this is reasonable, because Oberon (meaning Oberon-07) is rather under-powered, relative to something like C#.
+I'm not entirely sure this is practical, because Oberon (meaning Oberon-07) is rather under-powered, relative to something like C#.
 I might be understating the gulf between them.

 On the other hand: Oberon is a human-sized language, whereas a C# is going to take some real study.
 Python is a good choice, though, too, sort of - and obviously way more popular.

-But I mean, Oberon-07 is a formal, computer science sort of language, a distillation of practical and mathematical and minimal.
-Python is executable pseudo-code, basically.
-One builds a Python using an Oberon, not the other way around.
-As such, is more like a C or an Ada or a Zig, all three of which are considerably harder to understand and use than Oberon.
+But I mean, Oberon-07 is a formal, computer science sort of language, a near minimal distillation of practical and mathematical, with little (if any) compromising of either at the language level.

+Further, one builds a Python using an Oberon, not the other way around.
+As such, Oberon is more like a C or an Ada or a Zig, all three of which are considerably harder to understand than Oberon.

 Of course, the RISC5 VM in this code is slow, relative to what a compiled version of the same code would do.
 But one of the changes I made was to the VM so that if it is compiled with full optimizations, the resulting code is really